wshyang/csv-sanitizer/README.md

 ## Program State

-The program saves and loads the program state to and from a state file named "program_state.pkl".
-The program state is a dictionary that contains the following keys and values:

-- "file_name": the name of the input CSV file
-- "input_df": the input dataframe
-- "original": the references dataframe
-- "counter": the counter variable that tracks the progress of the program

-The program saves the program state to the state file every time it reaches a threshold of 0.5% of the total lines to be processed.
-The program loads the program state from the state file if it exists and the file name matches the current file.
-The program resumes from the previous state at the line indicated by the counter value.
-The program deletes the state file after the output file is written and saved.
+The program maintains a state, saved to a 'program_state.pkl' file, which includes the file name, input dataframe, references dataframe, and a counter variable; this state is loaded if it exists and matches the current file, and is deleted after the output file is saved.
+The program saves the state every time it processes 0.5% of the total lines and resumes from the previous state at the line indicated by the counter value.

 ## Logic and Algorithm